scala/docs.scala-lang/_overviews/core/futures.md

 However, a particular `ExecutionContext` implementation may result in a well-defined order.

-5. In the event that some of the callbacks throw an exception, the other callbacks are executed regardless.
+5. In the event that some callbacks throw an exception, the other callbacks are executed regardless.

-6. In the event that some of the callbacks never complete (e.g. the callback contains an infinite loop), the other callbacks may not be executed at all.
+6. In the event that some callbacks never complete (e.g. the callback contains an infinite loop), the other callbacks may not be executed at all.
 In these cases, a potentially blocking callback must use the `blocking` construct (see below).